vivekprm/firebase-auth/README.md

+# Introduction
+This project demonstrates, username and password based login for React Native applications using Firebase.

 # Setup
 After cloning this repository.
 Create a .env file with below details to connect with firebase.
 You will get these details after registering your firebase app and click on SigninWithEmailAndPassword.
 Enable it and click on Web icon.